ipugh-xm/xm-labs-steps-slack-slash-command/README.md

 # Files

-* [SlackSlashSteps.zip](SlackSlashSteps.zip) - Workflow zip file with the step and example flow
+* [SlackSlashCommandSteps.zip](SlackSlashCommandSteps.zip) - Workflow zip file with the step and example flow
 * [Slack.png](/Slack.png) - Slack logo

 # How it works